femou1/pb-handbooks/pb_gamerules.md

 ---
 # How to contact a Pinewood Moderator

-While there is a system in place (as seen above), not all exploiters are detected as they may not be using a detected exploit or a fully-clientsided one.
+While there is a system in place (as seen above), not all exploiters are detected as they may not be using a detected exploit or a fully-client-sided one.
 If so, you'll likely need to call in a moderator.

 How to do so is listed below.
-> Be aware, moderators are active but be advised that they cannot respond to every call and when they can, will choose whether or not a call is worth responding to.
+> Be aware that moderators are active but be advised that they cannot respond to every call and when they can, will choose whether or not a call is worth responding to.
+While it seems like a waste to report someone MRKing, it is best to send it anyway.
+We will more likely follow up on MRK reports that garner multiple unique callers.

 * In-game
 -- Open the command bar or chat bar and enter `!call`.